thatkahunaguy/P4-TicTacToe/README.md

   - Returns: GameForm.
   - Description: Cancels the specified game and returns the final game state.

+ - **get_high_scores**
+  NOTE: per the instructions this endppoint was not implemented since this is a 2 player game

 ##Models Included:
  - **User**
     - Stores unique user_name, (optional) email address , & (optional)